Sno-Cross Championship Racing: Gameplay

 Sno-Cross Championship Racing is a snowmobile video game.
 It has seven locations to race on such as the Nagano Olympics, Aspen, and a naval ship graveyard in Murmansk.
 It also features a level editor that allows players to create their own race tracks.

 Development

 The game was developed by Unique Development Studios, having previously made No Fear Downhill Mountain Biking.
 The snowmobiles used in the game were licensed from Yamaha and modeled using Computer-aided design data that were also used in the machines' design.

 Reception

 Sno-Cross Championship Racing received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.
 Daniel Ericsson of Daily Radar praised the PlayStation version's track editor.
 Chris Charla of NextGen said of the Dreamcast version: "It's the only game of its kind on Dreamcast, and though it's not perfect, it's still a fair amount of fun."

+Lamchop of GamePro said of the PlayStation version in its October 2000 issue, "Stick with Sled Storm if you want arcade action, but if you're looking for something more simlike, Sno Cross Championship Racing[sic] is worth a rental."
+Later, Iron Thumbs called the Dreamcast version "A fun racing game that becomes more enjoyable as your skills improve, but still, it's worth renting first to see if you'll want to play it for an extended period of time."